-The principle of individual rights rules the capitalistic ideal and implementation.
-Private individuals, small businesses, organizations and corporations make independent decision about prices, production and distribution of goods resulting in an, ideally, self-regulating market.
+What is capitalism?
+It is an economic system in which the means of production and distribution are privately or corporately owned.
+Operations are funded by profits and not controlled by a state government.
+Individual rights rule the capitalistic ideal and implementation.
+Private individuals, small businesses, organizations, and corporations make independent decisions about prices, production and distribution of goods, ideally resulting in a self-regulating market.

 - United States

 - South Korea